farhad1985/Connectable/README.md

 # Connectable

-I write a protocol for connect a uiview to xib file .
+I write a protocol for connect an uiview to xib file .

 ```
 import UIKit